igbatov/sci-map/README.md

 Don't forget to disable shared runners in your gitlab.com account (section Ruuners in https://gitlab.com/<username>/sci-map/-/settings/ci_cd)

 ## Logic of label showing
 - Create rows until width > height.
-Number of rows must be even.
+Number of rows must be even so that parent label do not overlap with middle child.
 - Show only 3 levels at the same time, each level must have its own border style (at least 6 level styles)
 - Show white shadow around label
 - Label place and size must be fixed with respect to Zoom and Pan